PaperMC/docs/docs/paper/getting-started/getting-plugins.md

 ### If nothing is logged

-If nothing is logged, your server likely not attempting to load any plugins.
+If nothing is logged, your server is likely not attempting to load any plugins.
 The conditions needed for the server to load a plugin are as follows:

 1. The file is at the root of the `plugins` folder, relative to its working directory.
 This is usually the same folder as the server JAR file. **Subdirectories of the `plugins` folder will not be checked.** All plugins must be in the root folder.
 2. The file ends in `.jar`.
-If your plugin does not end in `.jar`, what you have download may not be a plugin.
+If your plugin does not end in `.jar`, what you have downloaded may not be a plugin.
 Note that some plugins distribute multiple jars as `.zip` files.
-If this is the case, you must extract them before installing the plugin.
+If this is the case, you have to extract them before installing the plugin.

-If both of these are true, and you still see no logs, please reach out for support on our [Discord](https://discord.gg/papermc) server in the `#paper-help` channel.
+If both of these are true and you still see no logs please reach out for support on our [Discord](https://discord.gg/papermc) server in the `#paper-help` channel.
 We will be happy to assist you.